Spiritual Thoughts on Avatar

 In Judeo-Christian theology, the “problem of evil”, which will be the topic of many blog entries, basically asks why a loving, all-powerful God would allow evil in the world.
 Pantheism has a different type of problem of evil because every time a person hates or kills, it is not merely allowed by God, but it is God Itself hating or killing.
 This has led to a very different understanding of good and evil.
 Rather than seeing these two in conflict, in which good eventually wins, good and evil must co-exist, both required for the world to maintain its proper balance.

-An Accurate Portrayal
+An Accurate Portrayal of Pantheism

 Avatar does not argue that the universe is divine, but it gives a scientifically explained microcosm of pantheism on the moon of Pandora, allowing the film to explore the worldview.
 All life, plant and animal, connect through a biological neural network.
 Plants electrochemically conjoin to one another, and the humanoid Na’vi and animals have similar connectors which can be used to bond with each other.
 But this is the understanding of the human scientists.